facebook/lexical/packages/lexical-website/docs/react/multi_editor_store.md

 The `LexicalMultiEditorStore` makes editor instances portable across your app.

 It does this by working with the `LexicalComposer`.
-On mount, each composer (a) sets up an editor instance and (b) adds it to the multi-editor store when one is found.
+On mount, each composer (a) sets up an editor instance and (b) adds it to the multi-editor store, should one be found.

 The `HistoryPlugin` follows the same process for `historyState`.

 Takeaway: The store's a repo.
-It doesn't "control" Lexical.
+It does not "control" Lexical.

 ## Set up